-We have completed the construction of the facilities in our Dalian site with a total area of 44,928 square meters comprising manufacturing facilities, warehousing and packaging facilities and administrative offices at the BAK Industrial Park in Dalian.
+We have completed the construction of the facilities in our Dalian site with a total area of 74,257 square meters comprising manufacturing facilities, warehousing and packaging facilities and administrative offices at the BAK Industrial Park in Dalian.
 Of that space, approximately 33,138 square meters are manufacturing facilities.
-We have completed the construction of a power battery manufacturing plant and a power battery packing plant in Dalian which started commercial production in July 2015.
+Our power battery manufacturing plant and packing plant in Dalian started commercial production in July 2015.

-We are constructing the facilities of our Phase One Nanjing site, which occupies an area of 10,268 square meters.
+We have completed the construction facilities for the Phase One of our Nanjing site, which occupies an area of 27,173 square meters.